 Check the video for the benefits of Asana - https://youtu.be/jhj7VNPB7x8

 Using Trello: In Trello, 'you'll be given a blank board to start, and the foremost step of any organization is to execute the board.
-The board will just like a blank canvas, which can be later on filled with ''lists'' and ''cards''.
+The board will just be like a blank canvas, which can be later on filled with ''lists'' and ''cards''.
 Lists can be used to manage different projects, tasks, or priorities.
 The files will then be populated with cards, each of them having a different task mentioned on it.
-Since Trello is visually-focused by its characteristics, these cards can highlight particular information, like who is allotted to the topic, any attributed images, and a brief description.
+Since Trello is visually focused on its characteristics, these cards can highlight particular information, like who is allotted to the topic, any attributed images, and a brief description.

-From tutorial link below you can have an idea of how to use Trello: https://youtu.be/xky48zyL9iA
+From the tutorial link below you can have an idea of how to use Trello: https://youtu.be/xky48zyL9iA

 Project managers need a tool that outfits within their established ecosystem.
 So with this understanding, both platforms deliver essential Integrations.
 Integrations in business solutions are incredibly crucial to any team.
 It saves time and offers a colossal boost to productivity.
 Users can connect two or more applications to streamline every process they manage.
 Hence, when it comes to searching for a solution, integrations should be your priority.

 Since every single solution is competent enough to link with other applications, it isn’t enough to assure that a solution is open to integrations.
 The teams should check if new solutions are supporting integrations for the other tools on which the team is already relying.